Victony: Outlaw EP and Stubborn

-"Stubborn" the album was released on 21 June 2024, to much positive critical acclaim.
-It comprised 14 tracks with features from Saint Jhn, Shallipopi, Kzito, Asake, teezo touchdown, shorae Moore.
+He released Stubborn on 21 June 2024.
+It comprised 14 tracks with features from Saint Jhn, Shallipopi, Kzito, Asake, Teezo Touchdown, and Shorae Moore.

+He released his second album, Starlife, on 21 August 2026.

 Personal life

 He graduated from the Federal university of Technology Owerri (F.U.T.O), where he studied petroleum engineering.
-On 21 April 2021, Victony was involved in a fatal car crash.
-The crash claimed the life of one of his friends, Doyin, and he needed surgery.
+On 21 April 2021, Victony was involved in a car crash which claimed the life of one of his friends, Doyin, and Victony needed surgery.

 Victony remained on a wheelchair after the surgery, but stood to perform for the first time alongside Davido and Mayorkun on 24 December 2021.